 What to Expect

-At the stroke of midnight on December 31, in the North Sea coastal town of Stonehaven, at least 45 strong Scots, most in kilts, light up the high street by whirling balls of flame and sending showers of sparks into the watching crowd.
+At the stroke of midnight on December 31st, in the North Sea coastal town of Stonehaven, at least 45 strong Scots, most in kilts, light up the high street by whirling balls of flame and sending showers of sparks into the watching crowd.

-The watching crowd counts down the last few second before the new year and, then to the accompaniment of wild cheering, the Stonehaven Fireball Swingers raise their flaming balls, attached to long wire handles, and begin to swing them over and around their heads.
+The watching crowd counts down the last few seconds before the new year and, then to the accompaniment of wild cheering, the Stonehaven Fireball Swingers raise their flaming balls, attached to long wire handles, and begin to swing them over and around their heads.

-Swinging their fireballs all the while, the marchers, led by the piper, make their way through the center of town from the Market Cross to the harbor and, when they tire of swinging them, they throw them into the sea.
+Swinging their fireballs all the while, the marchers, led by the piper, make their way through the center of town from the Market Cross to the harbor and, when they tire of swinging them, the marchers throw them into the sea.
 When the last fireball arcs across the sky and into the sea, the spectacle ends with a huge fireworks display.

 How it All Began

-The festival probably arose from a local 19th century ritual at one time only practiced by the fishermen of Old Stonehaven - the orignal village.
-Despite records that go back a little over a hundred years, it's likely that the use of purifying flame to word off evil spirits and to endow the fishing fleet with luck has pre-Christian origins.
+The festival probably arose from a local 19th-century ritual practiced by the fishermen of the original village of Old Stonehaven.
+While records are spotty, it's likely that the use of purifying flame to ward off evil spirits and endow the fishing fleet with luck has pre-Christian origins.

-In the 1960s when the festival began to decline the rules were changed and, today, anyone who has lived in Stonehaven for a period of time and who has served as a Fireball marshal for at least one festival can apply to take part.
-And, unlike the Allendale Tar Barl, in England which is a male only affair, quite a few women march with the Stonehaven Fireball Swingers.
-(Some year's they're the only ones in trousers!)
+In the 1960s when the festival began to decline, the rules changed, and today, anyone who has lived in Stonehaven for a period of time and who has served as a Fireball marshal for at least one festival can apply to take part.
+Unlike the Allendale Tar Barl in England, which is a male-only affair, quite a few women march with the Stonehaven Fireball Swingers—some year's women are the only ones wearing trousers.